-Ergonomics at Work: How Smarter Posture Boosts Office Performance
+Ergonomic Training for Office Workers: How Smarter Posture Boosts Performance

-If you’re like most office workers, you spend 6–10 hours a day at a desk.
-But did you know that how you sit, type, and even glance at your screen can affect your health, focus, and long-term productivity?
-That’s where ergonomics—and proper training—come in.
+If you're like most office workers, you spend 6-10 hours a day at a desk.
+But did you know that how you sit, type, and glance at your screen can directly affect your health, focus, and long-term productivity?

 What Is Ergonomics in the Office?

-Ergonomics is the science of designing a workspace that supports your body’s natural posture and movements.
-In an office setting, this means adjusting your chair, desk, monitor, keyboard, and even your habits to reduce strain and prevent injury.
+Ergonomics is the science of designing a workspace that supports your body's natural posture and movements.
+In an office setting, this means adjusting your chair, desk, monitor, keyboard, and daily habits to reduce strain and prevent injury.

 Why Office Ergonomics Matter